ciscoheat/buddy/README.md

 `buddy.reporting.ConsoleColorReporter` is identical to the default reporter but with ANSI color output.
 This reporter will be used if colors are enabled with metadata or compilation flags, as specified above.

-`buddy.reporting.TraceReporter` outputs to `trace()`, and is especially useful for CI in Flash together with the `-D fdb-ci` compiler flag.
+`buddy.reporting.TraceReporter` outputs to `trace()`, and is especially useful for CI in Flash together with the `-D flash-exit` compiler flag.
 See the [travis flash script](https://github.com/ciscoheat/buddy/blob/master/flash-travis-setup.sh) and the [flash hxml](https://github.com/ciscoheat/buddy/blob/master/buddy.flash.hxml), hopefully you can get some help from there.

-`buddy.reporting.TravisHxReporter` is made for [travis-hx](https://github.com/waneck/travis-hx) which is a standardized solution for using [Travis](https://travis-ci.org/) with Haxe.
-Very nice!
+`buddy.reporting.TravisHxReporter` is made for [travis-hx](https://github.com/waneck/travis-hx) which is a standardized solution for using [Travis](https://travis-ci.org/) with Haxe, though I really recommend [travix](https://github.com/back2dos/travix) for that (quick and easy to set up, and it doesn't require a custom reporter).

 ## FAQ